open-voice-interoperability/docs-archived/technical_masterplan.md

 The global identity solves the interoperability aspect of NLPs.
 For example, the word "BigGrocery" in Amazon NLP is going to be treated the same way in Microsoft Luis or Einstein.
 Like domain names, this gives businesses the flexibility to be handled identically in the world of the human-machine conversation regardless of the NLP provider they choose.

-NLP schema is another place where OVN can influence the standard.
+NLP schema is another place where OVON can influence the standard.
 Different NLPs have their own set of schema that leads to the different implementation of standards.
 Some NLPs understand the concept of entity, but some do not.
 Some understand the intent, and some have different flavors of it and call it "action."
 Because of the closed implementations, each business has to orchestrate this separately or build their abstracted implementation version to be able to adapt to different NLP standards.
-OVN is proposing to set a standard schema for all NLP to follow:
+OVON is proposing to set a standard schema for all NLP to follow:

 ```json
 {